Pickrate, for agents

 - MCP server — call Pick Rate tools from any MCP client.

-- ARD registry — ask “what tool for this task?”; results ranked by Pick Rate.
+- ARD — a publisher manifest (what Pickrate offers) plus a registry that answers “what tool for this task?” ranked by Pick Rate.

 - REST API — one GET for a tool report or a category leaderboard.